consansri/ProSimWeb-Test/src/main/kotlin/extendable/archs/riscv/ideas.md

 # Ideas #

-- Exchange StartAtLine Identification and pre code-execution with a memory highlighter of the instruction marked at the line
+- **(done)** Exchange StartAtLine Identification and pre code-execution with a memory highlighter of the instruction marked at the line